 Recommendation:

-“The fertility program should be based on material of microbial, plant or animal origin, such as green manure, compost or mulch, obtained through the following sources in this order of priority:
+The fertility program should be based on material of microbial, plant or animal origin, such as green manure, compost or mulch, obtained through the following sources in this order of priority:

 a. organically produced on the farm;

 b. of organic quality, obtained from the surrounding farms or natural environment;